StarOfService/carbon/docs/patches.md

 Patches can be provided by `--patch` or `--patch-file` flags.
 Both flags can be used multiple times `--patch` accepts JSON format
-`--patch-file` accespts JSON or YAML format
+`--patch-file` accepts JSON or YAML format

 Any Carbon patch consists of 3 fields:
 - `filters`